 RELATED: Learn how to fire up your metabolism and lose weight the smart way.

 The acidity in soda is bad news for your digestive system, eroding tooth enamel and worsening acid reflux.
 But diet sodas are especially treacherous for your gut—and the far-reaching bodily systems it affects.
 "Researchers are finding that artificial sweeteners may affect our healthy gut bacteria, which can affect everything from blood-sugar control to weight management to disease—how our immune system works and how our body responds to infection," says Smith.

 You'll Have Stronger Bones

 The caramel color in soda contains an artificially created phosphorus that can be bad for long-term bone health, says Smith.
 Phosphorous is a natural chemical found in foods like beans and grains, but the mutant variety found in dark soda is like a dinner guest who refuses to leave.
 "Basically, you're taking something that exists in nature but making this hyper-absorbable form of it," says Smith.
 "Your body doesn't have the choice whether to absorb it or excrete it, so it can cause calcium to leach out of bones.
 It's particularly bad for anybody with kidney disease," she explains.

-You have more energy.
+You'll have more energy

-In her practice, Smith has seen that quitting soda can lead to a positive domino effect.
+In her practice, Smith has seen what happens when you stop drinking soda, and it can lead to a positive domino effect.
 "There is way more energy for our bodies in real food than in processed foods," she says, adding, "When people cut back on processed items, they often look for more fresh foods and make better choices.
 By giving up soda, it may seem like you're making one change, but it can actually change a couple aspects of your diet for the better."